Jacob-Barhak/RareDisease/README.md

 - `secondary-screen-dose-response-curve-parameters.csv` file that has medication effect on disease and target
 - `OmicsSomaticMutationsMatrixDamaging.csv` file that holds medication and target pivot table indicating level of mutation

-It will also create a table that merges the data from both tables and outputs a combined table that holds only the most mutated records for medication effect on disease and target
+It will also create a tables that merges the data from both tables and outputs a combined table that holds only the mutated records for medication effect on disease and target  of a certain level of mutation 0-2.
+It also creates an aggregated version of these tables.

 LICENSE
 -------